The Differences Between Them

 Before COVID-19, we routinely sneezed, snorted and hacked around each other every day and people have been coughing their viral loads all over everybody else since we were born (children have always done so, in and out of school).
 Politeness and consideration mostly meant covering our mouths and noses, then washing our hands when we did.
 But the 'fractured economy, stuttering month-to-month in and out of tiers and restrictions' referred to by Sean O'Grady in his article for The Independent are the result of government panic, lack of thought and their desire to 'be seen to be doing something' rather than of necessity.

-Lockdowns are the result of an over-reliance on, in all probability, political motivation among certain scientists who have come to like the power they now have and do not want to let go of it.
-As to the UK Health Secretary and his inflammatory remarks throughout much of the past year, a more irresponsible set of comments you cannot wish to find.
+Lockdowns are the result of an over-reliance on certain scientists, who have come to like the power they now have and do not want to let go of it.
+Political motivation may also colour their pronouncements and the same applies to members of governments.
+As to the (now former) UK Health Secretary and his inflammatory remarks throughout much of the past year, a more irresponsible set of comments you cannot wish to find.
 And it is this that is tearing society apart.

 The numbers of people who do not want to wear a mask, who do not want to have the jab, are far greater than acknowledged.
 But many are complying because they feel they have been forced to - not because they are choosing to do so.
 That is what is divisive.

 You would deny healthcare to somebody?
 You would deny them a job (and by extension therefore as they would then put themselves out of work, no benefits either - no food, light, heat, water)?
 You would deny children an education because of their parents?
+You would deny access to all those things taken for granted that enable people to live a life, as opposed merely existing?
 You would lock them in their homes permanently - or would you even let them have a home?

 That is what vaccine and lockdown enthusiasts appear to want.
 And that's not my idea of freedom.
 Because there is no such thing as 'fair discrimination'.